 One of the most important tasks of the management team is to verify the actual demand for their products.
 After all, when the manufacture of an item is higher than its output, it ends up stuck in stocks, suffering breakdowns and generating costs to the company.

-Through Data Analytics,analysts can study a range of useful data, such as historical sales patterns and the current reality of the market, to more accurately point out the amount of items that should be produced.
-Thus, the company can reduce its costs and optimize the available resources.
+Through Data Analytics, analysts can study a range of useful data, such as historical sales patterns and the current reality of the market, to more accurately point out the amount of items that should be produced.
+This allows the company to reduce its costs and optimize its available resources.

 Intelligent use of resources also requires that all unnecessary costs and waste be eliminated.
 The big issue is that some expenses are so diluted in the company’s processes that it is virtually impossible to identify them.